elasticio/rest-api-component-v2/README.md

 ![alt text](https://user-images.githubusercontent.com/8449044/95571677-7e165480-0a31-11eb-9b45-915401d40e31.png "Creating auth client for REST API component")
 *Example above shows how to add new Auth-client to access the API.*

+Please note that the result of creating a credential is an HTTP header automatically placed for you.
+You can also specify the authorisation in the headers section directly.

 ## Defining HTTP headers

 Use this section to add the request headers.